grommet/jsx-to-string/README.md

 })); //outputs: <Basic onClick={_onClickHandler} />
 ```

-  2. ignoreProps (array)
+  * ignoreProps (array)

-    An array of string keys that should ignored from the JSX string.
+    An array of string keys that should be ignored from the JSX string.
 For example:

 ```js
 import React from 'react';